 No state's tax system is totally able to avoid the roller coaster ride of economic ups and downs.
 However, a good way to minimize severe revenue fluctuations is to maintain a variety of taxes that respond differently to economic cycles.
-47 Tax systems that include a variety of taxes, draw from a broad cross-section of the population, and generate sufficient balances for emergencies produce more stable revenue and allow states to plan ahead.
+Tax systems that include a variety of taxes, draw from a broad cross-section of the population, and generate sufficient balances for emergencies produce more stable revenue and allow states to plan ahead.
 A strength of Nebraska's tax system is that it levies a broad number of taxes, rather than relying on just one or two major sources of revenue.
 However, there is room to improve.

-The sales tax, for instance, is failing to produce as much revenue as it could - an estimated \$550-\$600 million per year in untaxed services and Internet and catalog sales alone, as outlined in Chapter 4.
+The sales tax, for instance, fails to produce as much revenue as it could as the state loses about \$550-\$600 million per year in untaxed services and Internet and catalog sales alone.
 Families across the United States today spend much more on services than on goods that are traditionally taxed (Figure 11).
 Yet most services remain exempt from Nebraska state sales tax.
-In fact, of the 168 services taxed in at least one state, Nebraska taxes less than half, only 77.
+In fact, Nebraska taxes less than half of the 168 services taxed in at least one state.
 Approximately 30 of the services exempted in Nebraska are taxed in at least two of our neighboring states; massages and dry cleaning are two examples.
 And because services are only taxed if they have been individually added by law, the system is inconsistent.
-Barber shop and beauty parlor services are not taxed, but pet grooming services are.48 Carpet cleaning is taxed, but swimming pool cleaning is not.
-Taxing more services would allow the tax system to keep up with our changing economy.49
+Barber shop and beauty parlor services are not taxed, but pet grooming services are.
+Carpet cleaning is taxed, but swimming pool cleaning is not.
+Taxing more services would allow the tax system to keep up with our changing economy.